roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-06 ****** byNonStopFunGuy© "C'mere, Daddy," moaned the long-haired, brunette 18 year old as she leaned her shoulders downwards more, shoving her naked, petite ass upwards.
+"C'mere, Daddy," moaned the long-haired, brunette 18 year old as she leaned her shoulders downwards more, shoving her naked, petite ass upwards.
 Peeking back over her shoulder at her naked father, as he massaged his massive, engorged, erection, the slutty daughter excitedly shrieked for what she'd been needing all morning.
 "Put that big, awesome dick of yours into my tight, teen pussy!"

  Teasingly, her hunky father remained on his back on his bed, having just woken up a few minutes earlier by his daughter sucking and licking his penis.
 From the way his handsome eyes stared at her hot ass and bald, drenched pink cuntlips while she spread herself open on her fours on his bed, Fallon knew she was going to fuck her like she wanted.
 He hadn't resisted all week, not since fucking her in an incestuous orgy a week earlier that summer.
 Daily he let his horny daughter suck his dick then slide her cuntlips around it, and with her mom gone shopping this late, summertime weekend morning, he had both the opportunity and the engorged erection to do it again.